aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/entries-with-different-passwords/_index.md

 ## Step 2: Create Entries with Different Passwords

 Here’s the core of the tutorial.
 We open a new 7z file, create three `FileInfo` objects, and add each as an entry with its own AES password.
+`SevenZipArchive` is the class that represents a 7‑zip archive container.
+`SevenZipEntrySettings` defines per‑entry compression and encryption options.
+`SevenZipStoreCompressionSettings` specifies the compression method and level for an entry.
+`SevenZipAESEncryptionSettings` holds the AES password and related encryption parameters.

 ```csharp
 //ExStart: EntriesWithDifferentPasswords